macoyulloa/holbertonschool-zero_day/0x01-emacs/README.md

-What is the command to save a file?
+What is the command to paste?